axhoust/swapi-search-cli/README.md

 ### Building the Docker Image

 A Dockerfile is included in this repo under docker/Dockerfile.
-It creates an image with a JDK and git installed, automatically pulls down the code in this repo, and builds the code.
-Later on we will interactively run the container to use the app that it builds.
+It creates an image with a JDK and git installed, automatically pulls down the code in this repo, and builds the output jar for the app.
+Later on we will interactively run the container to use the app.

 To build: